aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/simple_map.md

 ## Function `destroy`

-For maps that cannot be dropped this is a utility to destroy them using lambdas to destroy the individual keys and values.
+For maps that cannot be dropped this is a utility to destroy them<br/> using lambdas to destroy the individual keys and values.

 <pre><code>public fun destroy&lt;Key: store, Value: store&gt;(map: simple_map::SimpleMap&lt;Key, Value&gt;, dk: &#124;Key&#124;, dv: &#124;Value&#124;)<br/></code></pre>